Shubh2-0/Movie_Search_Application/README.md

   <li>User can sort the movies based on their ratings.</li>
   <li>The application had a text section where user can type a movie title.</li>
   <li>When user click on one of these movie titles, you display information about the movie: the poster of the movie, the movie title, its genres, the movie overview/summary, and the names of the top five cast members.</li>
-  <li>The search results is an itemized clickable list of movie titles along with their poster.</li>
+   The search results is an itemized clickable list of movie titles along with their poster.\n ⚡️ Fully Responsive\
+⚡️ Valid HTML & CSS\
+⚡️ Easy to modify
+⚡️ Easy to modify